Australian Opal Freeform Cabochon no.11 media thumbnails

 How to recognize genuine Australian opal

-Authentic opal exhibits a play of color that changes fluidly with the viewing angle — it is not a fixed iridescence like that of labradorite.
-Under magnification, the surface shows a homogeneous texture without bubbles, glued layers, or visible joints (signs of a doublet or triplet).
-The specific gravity of natural opal (≈2.1 g/cm³) is lower than that of glass (≈2.5 g/cm³): a genuine piece weighs less than it appears for the same size.
-Synthetic opals often show a scaly color pattern — a "lizard skin" effect — which looks unnatural under 10× magnification.
+Authentic opal exhibits a play of color that fluidly changes with the viewing angle — it is not a fixed iridescence like that of labradorite.
+Under magnification, the surface shows a homogeneous texture without bubbles, glued layers, or visible seams (signs of a doublet or triplet).

 Does this opal really come from Lightning Ridge?